ricardoquesada/bluepad32/docs/plat_nina.md

-# Bluepad32 firmware for NINA boards
+# Bluepad32 for NINA boards

 !!!
 Warning